figurenz/microsite-learn/_references/data-use-b2c.md

 ## Market Validation
 ### What it does
 - Identify your target market.
-- Identify how many people or organisations there are in your target market.
+- Identify how many people there are in your target market.
 - Indicate what would be financially viable and affordable for those customers.

 ### What it doesn’t do